• Blog

 which roofing material is the best

-That’s why we’re here to help.
 In this blog, we’ll cover:

 Asphalt Shingles

-• Environmental Impact: Asphalt shingles contribute to landfill waste, with millions of tons discarded annually.
+• Environmental Impact: As a petroleum-based product, asphalt shingles contribute to landfill waste, with millions of tons discarded annually.
+They’re better suited for budget-conscious roofing projects where longevity and durability aren’t top priorities.

-Wood Shingles and Shake
+Wood Shingles and Shakes

 Before asphalt shingles became widespread, wood shingles were the go-to roofing material.
-While they can add charm to rustic homes or buildings, the appeal of wood roofing is largely limited to aesthetics today.
-Wood roofs come with a range of performance issues, making them less practical.
+While they add charm to rustic homes and buildings, their appeal today is largely aesthetic.

 • Fire Risk: Unless treated with fire-resistant coatings, wood roofing is highly flammable, making it a poor choice for fire-prone areas.